Ariane

 Location: Esplanade Sud, Villon district (Puteaux)

-Built in 1975 by architects Jean de Mailly and Robert Zammit, the Ariane Tower is currently undergoing a transformation to improve its thermal and energy performance.
-This transformation is in line with the objectives of the Paris La Défense business district.
-Indeed, the Ariane transformation project places a strong emphasis on the reuse of materials and recycling, with examples including the renovation of the façade, the creation of a business center, and the redesign of the lobby.
-It is also part of an ESG and sustainable development approach initiated by its owner and supported by all those involved in the project, while preserving the identity of the Ariane Tower.
+Built in 1975 by architects Jean de Mailly and Robert Zammit, the Ariane Tower—now renovated—offers improved thermal and energy efficiency.
+NAOM is aligned with the objectives of the Paris La Défense business district.
+Indeed, the Ariane renovation project prioritized the reuse of materials and recycling, as seen in the renovation of the façade, the creation of a business center, and the redesign of the lobby.
+It is also part of an ESG and sustainable development initiative launched by its owner and supported by all stakeholders in this project, while preserving the identity of the Ariane Tower.

 The tower's strengths highlighted

-The thermal renovation is adapted to the new challenges of the 21st century.
-It will highlight the tower's main features, such as its portholes, shape, height, and concrete structure.
-Thanks to the replacement of obsolete glazing, the new façade will offer improved natural light transmission and highlight the raw materiality of the base and attic.
+The energy-efficient renovation addresses the new challenges of the 21st century.
+It will highlight the tower’s key features, such as its portholes, shape, height, and concrete structure.
+By replacing the outdated glazing, the new façade provides improved natural light transmission and emphasizes the raw materiality of the base and the attic.

 Improved tower usage